-Until 26 May, the Chatsworth Textiles Team will be working in the guest bedrooms in the house, creating an opportunity for visitors to see the kind of conservation work undertaken by the Chatsworth House Trust charity behind the scenes, all year round.
+From 15 March to 26 May 2024, the Chatsworth Textiles Team worked in the guest bedrooms in the house, creating an opportunity for visitors to see the kind of conservation work undertaken by the Chatsworth House Trust charity behind the scenes, all year round.

-An added attraction is the reopening of the guest apartments* following the restoration of the 18th century hand-blocked and painted Chinese wallpapers.
-Each room is currently devoid of furniture, creating the perfect opportunity to fully admire the intricate bird and botanical patterns.
+An added attraction was the reopening of the guest apartments* following the restoration of the 18th century hand-blocked and painted Chinese wallpapers.
+Each room was devoid of furniture, creating the perfect opportunity to fully admire the intricate bird and botanical patterns.

-Two key textile conservation projects are underway, and when the team is not at work with needle and thread, a short film is playing illustrating the process.
+Two key textile conservation projects were underway, enabling visitors to see and talk to the team while at work with needle and thread.
+A short film also played, illustrating the process.

 A 'lost' Aubusson carpet

-In the Leicester bedroom, a 200-year old Aubusson carpet is being carefully repaired and re-lined.
+In the Leicester bedroom, a 200-year old Aubusson carpet was carefully repaired and re-lined.

 The carpet was recorded as 'lost' for several decades but was rediscovered when work on the Masterplan was undertaken in 2005.
 It is believed to have been purchased by the 6th Duke of Devonshire for the guest bedrooms.